-20. The Overview and Scrutiny Committee's access to documents
+18. The Overview and Scrutiny Committee's access to documents

-20.1.
+18.1.
 Right to copies

-Subject to Access to Information Procedure Rule 22.3 below, the Overview and Scrutiny Committee (and its sub-committees) is entitled to copies of any document which is in the possession or control of the Executive (or its committees) and which contains material relating to:
+Subject to Access to Information Procedure Rule 20.3 below, for the purposes of carrying out its functions, the Overview and Scrutiny Committee (and its sub-committees) is entitled to copies of any document which is in the possession or control of the Council and which contains material relating to:

-- (a) any business transacted at a public or Executive Briefing or its committees; or - (b) any decision taken by an individual member of the Executive; or - (c) any decision taken by an officer of the authority exercising an Executive function.
+- (a) any business transacted at a meeting of the Council, its committees and sub-committees; or - (b) any decision taken by an officer of the authority exercising a delegated function. - 18.2.

-20.2.
 Provision of copies